Kawau Island: Geography

-The island is 8 by 5 km at its longest axes, and is almost bisected by the long inlet of Bon Accord Harbour, which is geologically a "drowned valley".
+The island is 8 by 5 km at its longest axes, and is almost bisected by the long inlet of Bon Accord Harbour, which is geologically a drowned valley.
 For more than a century, the sheltered location of the bay has made it a favourite stopping place for yachts.

-The island is comprised primarily of greywacke rocks and small lava flows, which formed on the sea floor before the island was uplifted by tectonic forces.
+The island is composed primarily of greywacke rocks and small lava flows, which formed on the sea floor before the island was uplifted by tectonic forces.
 Many of the lava flows were associated with hydrothermal springs, which precipitated metal sulphides and minerals rich in iron, manganese and copper.

 Approximately 17,000 years ago, during the Last Glacial Maximum, when sea levels were over 100 metres lower than at present, Kawau Island was connected to the North Island, and surrounded by a vast coastal plain where the Hauraki Gulf exists today.
 Sea levels began to rise 7,000 years ago, after which Kawau became an island, separated from the rest of New Zealand.